radar/guides/ember.md

 #= require_self
 ```

-The `store` file here will set up an Ember Data store, but since we're not going to be using that we can remove that line.
 The rest of the file includes all the other parts of our application: the models, controllers, views, helpers, components, templates, routes and the all-important router.
 The router is what's going to tell our Ember app what to do, extremely similar to what `config/routes.rb` does in Rails apps.

 ## Starting our Ember app